 As the Irish Government joins others globally to release a phased-out plan to return to normality and usher the post-COVID era, businesses are devising a new strategy to survive the new business reality.

-A VoIP-based phone system can intergrate dispersed team members and aid companies with optimising efficiency, maintaining productivity.
+A VoIP-based phone system can intergrate dispersed team members and aid companies in optimising efficiency, maintaining productivity.

-As most business are auditing their bottom-line to sustain their cash flow, here is how a Hosted PBX can enable your business to achieve its organisational costs at a minimal cost:
+As most business are auditing their bottom-line to sustain cash flow, here is how a Hosted PBX can enable your business to achieve its organisational goals at an affordable cost:

 Get rid of costly traditional lines and future-proof your business phone systems.
 By migrating to Hosted PBX solution, you reduce costs on monthly re-occurring charges of traditional lines.
 A Hosted PBX system allows your business to host multiple lines in the cloud, removing costs of PSTN, ISDN, FRA lines, while retaining business numbers through a simple porting process.
 With PSTN numbers becoming obsolete this is a no-brainer as well as saving an average of 20-50% in monthly costs for most businesses.

 With remote working set to become an ongoing fixture, Business VoIP is an essential, cost-effective solution to enable the workforce.

 Remote working enabled through VoIP.
 It is hard to speculate how long remote working culture will take to become dominant work preference post-COVID-19.
 What is apparent is that the coronavirus crises has accelerated a much-needed change in work culture.
 Remote work has been a long-overdue business adoption, and VoIP helps facilitate off-site staff to communicate effectively in their different locations.